Cannabidiol (CBD) might be the talk of the town, but as the saying goes, variety is the spice of life.

 It's not initially present in high amounts in the hemp plant but forms as THC ages and oxidizes.
 This makes CBN unique among cannabinoids, as the hemp plant does not directly produce it but is essentially a product of THC degradation.

-Because of CBN's affinity to bind to CB1 receptors, it may be mildly psychoactive—however, this is only seen in exceptionally high doses.
+Because of CBN's affinity to bind to CB1 receptors, it may be mildly psychoactive—however, this is only seen in exceptionally high doses of CBN.

 CBN has been linked with potential sedative effects, making it a popular choice for those seeking a natural sleep aid.
 However, more research is needed to understand its chemical structure and how it may benefit sleep.
 So far, there's only anecdotal evidence to say that CBN is a useful cannabinoid for sleep.